caiorss/mwiki/src/mwiki/refcard.md

 :::{warning}

 Make sure that device is fully charged before installing the firmware.
-Otherwise, it the device may not be able to reboot.
+Otherwise, the device may not be able to reboot.
 :::